alchrabas/pyslate/docs/user-guide.rst

 Fallbacks in Pyslate
 --------------------

 Pyslate has a powerful fallback mechanism.
 It means if something is not available in the expected form/language, then Pyslate is selecting the best alternative.

 **Tag variant fallback**

-Every tag key constraints of base and variant: e.g. *sweet_cookie*\ #\ **p**.
+Every tag key is composed of base and variant: e.g. *sweet_cookie*\ #\ **p**.
-In case expected tag doesn't exist, then its base tag is used. sweet_cookie#p -> sweet_cookie
+In case the expected tag with variant doesn't exist, then its base tag is used: sweet_cookie#p -> sweet_cookie

-It should always be guaranteed that a base tag exists if any variant exists.
+It should always be guaranteed that a base tag exists if any variant tag with the same base exists.
 If you have a tag with variant consisting of many variant letters then matching is done from the most to least exact:
 ::

     . sweet_cookie#png -> sweet_cookie#pn -> sweet_cookie#p -> sweet_cookie

+It's useful especially for fluent languages, where form of the word depends on the context.

 **Language fallback**

 Pyslate supports incremental translations, so the system can be used before all the translations are completed.
-If there's no matching tag in the target language, then the whole procedure is run again for the fallback language.
+If there's no matching tag in the target language, then the whole procedure (described above) is run again for the fallback language.
-E.g. when fallback language for Portuguese is Spanish:
+E.g. when the fallback language for Portuguese is Spanish:
 ::

     (pt)sweet_cookie#p -> (pt)sweet_cookie -> (es)sweet_cookie#p -> (es)sweet_cookie

-If there's no tag for target language or its fallback language, then its global fallback is used (usually it means English).
+If there's no tag for target language or its fallback language, then its global fallback is used in the same manner (usually it means English).

 Switch fields - different forms of the same text
 ------------------------------------------------

 Now it's time for another special structure called a **switch field**.
-It's denoted '%{identifier:option1?answer1|option2?answer2}' which means "if value for 'identifier' is equal to 'option1' then show 'answer1', if 'identifier' is equal to 'option2' then use 'answer2'.
+It's denoted '%{identifier:option1?answer1|option2?answer2}' which means "if value for 'identifier' is like 'option1' then show 'answer1', if 'identifier' is like 'option2' then use 'answer2'.
 If none of these, then use the first answer from the left - 'answer1' in this case".
 'identifier' is name of some variable, very similar to 'variable_name' or 'number' from the previous examples.

 **English**